michelleliu103/w205_finalproject/Readme.txt

         Each file has the headers: username; date; retweets; favorites; text; geo; mentions; hashtags; id; permalink Note.
 The error "Twitter weird response" would come up if it fails to get a JSON response from the URL.
 Re-run the code will if this error appears.

-7. combine all the csv files for one given year into one file per year
-        a. first put all the files in different folders by year
-        b. within each folder, remove the header and then concatenate the files into one single file with the command:
+7. remove the header and then concatenate the files into one single file with the command:

-        ls *.csv | xargs -n 1 tail -n+2 > output_YYYY.csv
+        ls *.csv | xargs -n 1 tail -n+2 > output.csv

-8. for each csv file of tweets, run the command "python dbscript.py filename.csv" to create a postgres database and populate it with the tweets
+8. run the command "python dbscript.py output.csv" to create a postgres database and populate it with the tweets

 9. Run the command "python Sentiment_Functions.py" to take a sampling of tweets from the database, call two sentiment APIs to determine the sentiment of the tweets, and update the database with the sentiment results.